RuiGao9/RuiGao9.github.io/_projects/prj_ECFT.md

 ---

 <h2>Eddy-Covariance Flux Trailer (ECFT<sup>+</sup>)</h2>
 This project is led by Dr. Safeeq Khan under the CEE department at University of California Merced.
-I am grateful for the chance to taking part in this ECFT' assembling project.
+I am grateful for the chance to taking part in this ECFT<sup>+</sup> assembling project.
 I am also grateful for the funding support from the Secure Water Future (USDA NIFA # 2021-69012-35916) and Economic Development Administration Build Back Better Regional Challenge Farms-Food-Future Innovation Iniative (EDA #77907913).<br>
 This time, we are targeting at eddy-covariance flux trailer (ECFT<sup>+</sup>), not eddy-covariance flux tower (ECFT).